 PubSafe User Security

 This security information describes the general steps to secure customer data.
 Some information is limited to avoid exposing information that hackers would find beneficial.
-If you want to view our privacy policy and terms of use – click here.
+Click this link to view our privacy policy and terms of use.

 PubSafe has implemented several layers of security to make it progressively harder to access confidential information.
 Unfortunately, major corporations and our government have shown that even advanced security is often not enough.
 With cloud-based systems, not directly connected to a user’s email or network, there is less likelihood of injecting a virus, however, cyber security threats continue to evolve.
 PubSafe pledges to maintain commercially accepted standards in addition to other cyber defense steps implemented to protect user data.